-Department of Public Health and Nursing (ISM) is responsible for research, teaching, innovation and communication within the fields of community medicine, nursing science, general practice and applied public health.
+The Department of Public Health and Nursing (ISM) is responsible for research, teaching, innovation and communication within the fields of community medicine, nursing science, general practice and applied public health.

 The Nord-Trøndelag Health Study (HUNT) is a part of the department.
-HUNT became a part of The Norwegian University of Science and Technology (NTNU) in 2001.
+HUNT became a part of the Norwegian University of Science and Technology (NTNU) in 2001.
 HUNT4, the fourth health study, will be carried out in 2017-18.

 K.G.
-Jebsen Center for Genetic Epidemiology belongs to the department.
+Jebsen Center for Genetic Epidemiology is a part of the department.

 Structure and history